defi-wonderland/op-handbook/docs/interoperability/messaging-protocol.md

 ### The node’s role in messaging

 In the OP Stack, interoperability is driven by nodes.
+The sequencer is also the block builder.
+It pulls transactions from the mempool (including cross-chain messages), assembles them into blocks, and submits them to the execution engine via the Engine API.
 When a message is emitted on a source chain:
 - The **relayer or sequencer node** watches for events from all chains in its dependency set.
 - It stores the message metadata off-chain, including the `Identifier` and `msgHash`.
 - When building a block on the destination chain, the node includes the message in a transaction’s **access list**, enabling `CrossL2Inbox` to validate it.